We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Payout: rules vary, minimums often apply.

 Why it can work: can fill dead time, but do not expect high earnings from video-only.
+For more video options, see our guide to video reward apps.

 13. Swagbucks Watch